deltaryz/sunbot/README.md

 * `REDIS_PASSWORD` - Redis database password (leave blank if none)

-* `DERPIBOORU_API_KEY` - API key for Derpiboory queries (leave blank if none)
+* `DERPIBOORU_API_KEY` - API key for Derpibooru queries (leave blank if none)

-Dockerfile and launch script are included, which will always pull the latest commit on launch.
+Dockerfile and launch script are included here as well as `techniponi/sunbot` on [Docker Hub](https://hub.docker.com/r/techniponi/sunbot/), which will always pull the latest commit on launch.
 A "stable" release will exist eventually.

 ## Commands

 Use `.help` and `.help [verb]` for an up-to-date list.
-All commands and respective functionality and help info are defined in `commands.go`.
+All commands and help info are defined in `commands.go`.